“Adventure is just bad planning.”—Roald Amundsen

 Roald Engelbregt Gravning Amundsen [1872 to 1928]

 Amundsen was a Norwegian Explorer who grew up in a nautical family and learned his initial exploration skills as 2nd Mate on the Belgian Antarctic Expedition (1897-1899).
-By his estimates this poorly equipped expedition only Survived though the Doctor's insistence that they hunt and then fed the crew the fresh meat they caught.
+By his estimation, this poorly equipped expedition only Survived though the Doctor's insistence that they hunt and then fed the crew the fresh meat they caught.

 He was the 1st European to Traverse the Northwest Passage in his Boat, the Gjøa between 1903 & 1906.
-It was on this expedition that he learned many of explorations skills he would use later on his trip to the South Pole as he wintered in 1903 with the Inuit of King Williams Island.
+It was on this expedition that he learned many explorations skills he would use later on his trip to the South Pole as he wintered in 1903 with the Inuit of King Williams Island.
 During this period he learned from and about the local Inuit.
 He took up wearing the Inuit excellently constructed caribou skin parka system and learned dog sledding skills.

 The winter survival, winter travel, expedition logistic, and expedition leadership skills Amundsen learned during this period were very important in his later success and survival.
 These were skills that Robert Scott never learned and Amundsen always the professional mastered.
 That winter he led a dog sled journey to make measurements that determined the location of the North Magnetic Pole.